hallard/WeMos-TIC/README.md

 00:00:06.827 QPC: Reset
 ```

+If you want to deep into this process or just curious, you can check out it's (here)[https://github.com/Jason2866/Tasmota-specials]

+### Autoconfig

+Another awesome feature of Tasmota is the ability to download configuration profile, and guess what, we done it for this shield, just go to configuration option, select Autoconfig and then choose in the list `Wemos Teleinfo` and here you are, ne need to copy/paste template, it's done by autoconfig.
+If you want to deep into this process or just curious, you can check out it's (here)[https://github.com/tasmota/autoconf]

 ### Berry Scripting (ESP32 Only)

-Soon you'll be able to personalize code with [Berry language](https://tasmota.github.io/docs/Berry/).
+Now you can personalize code with [Berry language](https://tasmota.github.io/docs/Berry/).
 Check out some Berry samples [here](https://github.com/arendst/Tasmota/blob/development/tasmota/berry/examples/)

-You can do that going to Berry console from Tasmota WEB user interface.
+You can do that by going to Berry console from Tasmota WEB user interface.

 #### Drive RGB LED depending on actual power